How to Decide Whether to Switch Medicare PlansPosted by Medicare Made Clear

 Medicare and private Medicare plans may change their premiums, and that cost is worth noting.
 But you also need to pay attention to other costs, like deductibles, copays and coinsurance.
-All of these costs are explained, along with other plan details, in your plan’s Explanation of Benefits.
-Make sure you’re looking at plan details for correct year.

 If you have a plan with a deductible, then you’re responsible for the cost of your care up to that amount.
 After that, your plan coverage starts to kick in.
 Check for any changes to your plan deductible and how that will affect your budget.